codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

                                     the width, and the third is the height.
+Will also fail if the file cannot be determined to be an image. min_dims                Yes         Fails if the maximum width and height of an  ``min_dims[field_name,300,150]`` uploaded image not meet values.
+The first parameter is the field name.
+The second is the width, and the third is the height.
 Will also fail if the file cannot be determined to be an image. mime_in                 Yes         Fails if the file's mime type is not one     ``mime_in[field_name,image/png,image/jpeg]`` listed in the parameters. ext_in                  Yes         Fails if the file's extension is not one     ``ext_in[field_name,png,jpg,gif]``